Gram-ax/gramax/README.md

 Collaboration is built through asynchronous offline editing, thanks to which the editor works quickly and does not overwrite others' changes.

-### Confidentiality
+## Benefits

+- **Confidentiality**.
 Gramax works directly with your selected Git repository.
 When working in the browser, data is stored in the local memory of the browser.
 In the app, it's on the disk of your device.
 When you finish your work, the changes synchronize with the Git repository.
 Interaction with our server occurs only to receive information about new versions.

-### Links Between Articles
+- **Links Between Articles**.
 Create convenient links to articles in just a few clicks.

-### Storage in Your Infrastructure
+- **Storage in Your Infrastructure**.
 Work for free with your cloud or local GitHub, GitLab.
 Or deploy the Gramax server with Single Sign-On authentication and integrated Git storage.

-### Web Portal for Readers
+- **Web Portal for Readers**.
 Separate portals can be deployed for external and internal readers.
 Organize access division by projects.
 Share secure links to articles or export them in .docx and .pdf.

-### Quick Search
+- **Quick Search**.
 Allows editors and readers to search for information by project or across the entire knowledge base.

-### Usage
+## Usage

-  #### Vite build
+  ### Vite build

     TODO

-  #### Next build
+  ### Next build

     TODO

-### Contributing
+## Contributing
 We welcome contributions!
 Please read our Contributing Guide for more information on how to get started.

-### Contact
+## Contact
 For any inquiries or contributions, please contact with as by [email](support@gram.ax).

 # RU